LucasEskudlark/LucasEskudlark/README.md

 - Studying **Software Engineering** at <a href="https://www.pucpr.br/">Pontifícia Universidade Católica do Paraná - PUCPR</a>.
 - Junior SWE at <a href=https://www.stone.com.br/>Stone Payments.</a>
-- Learning more about **.NET, C#, CQRS, DDD, Testing, Best practices and Databases**.

 <h3> My Skills </h3>